ucchiee/yazp/README.md

 **NOTE**: You should not put this command in your .zshrc because this may increase your zsh initialization time depending on your network speed.

-This command call the script below:
+This command call the script like the one below:

 ```sh
 current_dir="$(pwd)"